Day 1: Enjoy a cup of peppermint hot chocolate.

 Since the air is quite dry, make skincare a priority as the weather gets colder.
 Moisturize, exfoliate, keep hand lotion at your desk, and don’t forget about sunscreen!
 Even though it’s not as sunny outside, you still need to protect your skin from harmful UV rays.
 Consider buying a moisturizer with SPF and make it a part of your morning routine.

 You can also DIY some amazing skincare products for the perfect at-home spa day.
-My fave right now is this amazing sugar cookie body butter.
+My favorite right now is this amazing sugar cookie body butter.
 How cute and perfect for winter!

 Day 30: Read a book as the snow falls outside — don’t forget a blanket!